Amur falcon: Nesting

 During migration they stay in open forest or grasslands, roosting colonially on exposed perches or wires.
 Their breeding habitat is open wooded country with marshes.
 The breeding season is May to June and several pairs may nest close together.
 Abandoned nest platforms belonging to birds of prey or corvids and even tree hollows are re-used for nesting.
 Three or four eggs are laid (at two day intervals).
 Both parents take turns to incubate and feed the chicks which hatch after about a month.
 The young birds leave the nest after about a month.

 Parasites

 The Amur falcon hosts three species of lice, Degeeriella rufa, Colpocephalum subzerafae, and Laembothrion tinnunculi.

 Status and conservation

 The wide breeding range and large population size of the Amur falcon have led to the species being assessed as being of least concern.
 The flocking behaviour during migration and the density at which they occur, however, expose them to hunting and other threats.
 During their migration from their breeding area to the winter quarters, they are plump and are hunted for food in parts of northeastern India as well as in eastern Africa.

-In 2012, mass trapping and capture of migrating Amur falcons in Nagaland (India) was reported in the media and a successful campaign was begun to prevent their killing.
+In 2012, mass trapping and capture of migrating Amur falcons at Pangti village in Nagaland (India) was reported in the media and a successful campaign was begun to prevent their killing.
 As part of this campaign, three birds were fitted with 5 gm satellite transmitters that allowed them to be tracked during their migration.

+A study into the drivers that helped turn Amur falcon hunters into protectors at Pangti, suggests that strong leadership and shared responsibility among village institutions were key.
+It found that local leaders successfully navigated power struggles over limited NGO and government funds, leading to a unified conservation effort.
+Media praise, awards, and the growth of tourism fostered a sense of pride within the community, contributing to a shift in attitudes toward conservation.
+These efforts also had positive spillover effects, including air gun bans and shorter hunting seasons.
+However, villagers continue to seek development opportunities as part of the conservation agreement.
+For long-term sustainability, it's essential to build trust by respecting local institutions and engaging in fair, transparent negotiations.